yahiaahmed4/Multispectral-Image-Segmentation/README.md

 # Multispectral Image Segmentation

 Welcome to the **Multispectral Image Segmentation** project.
 This repository contains code and documentation for a comprehensive image segmentation task using multispectral satellite images.
-The primary objective is to build and evaluate a U-Net model for segmenting water pixels from satellite imagery.
+The primary objective is to build, fine-tune, and evaluate a U-Net model for segmenting water pixels from satellite imagery.

 ## Project Overview